The Crisis in Parish Catechesis

 The Challenge of Classroom Catechesis

 Most parishes today still operate on a “classroom” model of catechesis.
-Catechetical Leaders act as principles to the catechists who then teach students using textbooks to be tested for their level of preparation with little to no parent involvement.
+Catechetical Leaders act as principals to the catechists who then teach students using textbooks to be tested for their level of preparation with little to no parent involvement.
 Of course this outcome was never the goal of parish religious education – but once the classroom model was adopted, it was nearly inevitable.
 The classroom model fosters a “school mentality” where formation is limited to classwork and supporting parents means supplanting them.

 Under the classroom model it is easy for faith formation to be treated as a subject to be learned rather than a faith to be modeled and lived.
 It should come as no surprise when many families come to see the sacraments as prizes to earn, attending Mass a requirement to meet, and catechesis as a program to complete (“graduate”).
 When faith formation is reduced to a set of sacramental class requirements it will produce a “faith” that is easily dismissed once they are over.